RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - recorded and secured at the level of assurance associated with the activation of the cryptographic module, and shall not be stored with the cryptographic module.

 ### Other Aspects of Activation Data

-Practice Note: Level 2 in FIPS 140-2 requires that the protection mechanism includes a facility to protect against repeated guessing attacks.

 No stipulation.